-YLE: Finnish Company Facing a Jackpot – this device saved Covid vaccines from spoiling
+YLE: Finnish Logmore Facing a Jackpot – this device saved Covid vaccines from spoiling

 This blog post is based on the article originally written by Sanna Savela in Finnish and published by YLE, the national Broadcasting Company of Finland.
 The original article can be found here: https://yle.fi/uutiset/3-11744244

-Early in January 2021, YLE reported of a device monitoring the last mile of the covid vaccine cold chain alerted the staff on a temperature breach.
-In this particular case, the healthcare station in Northern Finland only had hours to act before the vaccines would spoil.
-However, thanks to the alert, the vaccines could be injected in time.
+Early in January 2021, Yle reported that a device monitoring the last mile of the covid vaccine cold chain alerted the staff of a temperature breach.
+In this particular case, the healthcare station in Northern Finland only had hours to act before the vaccines spoil.
+However, thanks to the alert, the vaccines were used in time.

-Vaccine monitoring has drastically increased the demand for the solution.
+Vaccine monitoring has drastically increased the demand for condition monitoring solutions.
 As Logmore CEO Janne Juhala told YLE in a recent interview, “We’ve received a huge amount of inquiries from all around the world.
 If things go as expected, we may ship hundreds of thousands of loggers.”

 Logmore products are manufactured mainly by subcontractors in Finland and Latvia.
-With the rapid increase in demand, we decided built a new manufacturing line in Jyväskylä in mere weeks to answer the growing demand.
+With the rapid increase in demand, we decided to build a new manufacturing line in the city of Jyväskylä in Finland in mere weeks to answer the growing demand.

-The Jyväskylä manufacturing line is expected to only be an emergency solution for a situation where the company receives a large order.
-The company already gets enough orders to warrant for five employees working in the new location.
+Logmore expects the Jyväskylä manufacturing line to be only an emergency solution for a situation where the company receives a significantly large order.
+The company already gets enough orders to warrant five employees working in the new location.

-“I see the Länsi-Pohja healthcare district’s situation as a concrete proof that the loggers are necessary”, says Juhala.
+“I see the Länsi-Pohja healthcare district’s situation as concrete proof that the loggers are necessary,” says Juhala.

-At the moment the devices are being used to track the journey of thousands of vaccines in Finland, Argentina, Portugal, and New Zealand.
+Currently, the devices track the journeys of thousands of vaccines in Finland, Argentina, Portugal, and New Zealand.

 Measuring below zero temperatures is possible

-Most of the shipments tracked with Logmore are carried in above zero temperatures.
-Although the covid vaccines arrive in Finland encased in dry ice, the vaccines are defrosted to refrigerator temperatures for domestic transportation.
+The majority of shipments tracked with Logmore are shipped above temperatures above zero degrees Celsius.
+Covid vaccines arrive in Finland encased in dry ice, but distributors defrost vaccines to refrigerator temperatures for domestic transportation.

-“It’s possible, because the vaccine remains viable for five days after defrosting”, says specialist Mia Kontio of the Finnish Institute for Health and Welfare told YLE in a recent interview.
+“The vaccine remains viable for five days after defrosting,” says specialist Mia Kontio of the Finnish Institute for Health and Welfare told YLE in a recent interview.

-Minus 70 degree below Celsius (-94°F) is well within the ranges Logmore can handle.
+Minus 70 degrees below Celsius (-94°F) is well within the ranges Logmore sensors can handle.
 Our dry ice logger can be used in shipments using dry ice as a coolant.

-The circuit board and battery don’t last long in deep freeze, but thanks to the external probe, they can be left outside the box."
+The circuit board and battery don’t last long in deep-freeze temperatures.
+Thanks to the external probe, they can stay outside the box.

-The main use cases for the loggers are monitoring pharmaceutical and food shipments.
-Thanks to the recent upsurge in ecommerce and home deliveries, a logger might travel all the way to a consumer’s house attached to a package.
+The primary use cases for the loggers have been pharmaceutical and food shipments.
+Thanks to the recent upsurge in eCommerce and home deliveries, a logger might travel to a consumer’s house attached to a package.
 “We’ve just surpassed the milestone of a hundred million measurements.
-Our devices have been used to secure over ten thousand shipments to date”, says Janne Juhala.
+Our devices have secured over ten thousand shipments to date”, says Janne Juhala.

 Pharmaceutical manufacturers responsible for product quality during shipping